chiraranw/micro-services-with-spring-cloud/README.md

     }

 This end-point is one that bundles all the functions of this project together, hiting it causes multiple process and threads to be initiated.
-First. it is supposed to fetch "Member"`s details from the "ms-members-service" - end-point "M.1".
-Upon a successful response, a "Member" has has been returned, the application goes on to fetch the "Book"s that the "Member" read.
+First. it is supposed to fetch `Member`s details from the "ms-members-service" - end-point "M.1".
+Upon a uccessful response, a "Member" has has been returned, the application goes on to fetch the "Book"s that the "Member" read.
 This requires firing a "GET" request to the "ms-book-service" - end-point "B.1".
 All the results are bundled into a "Reading" object and returned to the caller.

    The "ms-members-service" is called by following method using a WebClient API.